 Check out these 5 Christmas Games for your ministry so kids can have a blast celebrating Jesus’ birth.

-5. Bethlehem or Bust- This silly, fun icebreaker game is perfect for older kids around 10 to 12 years old.
+This silly, fun icebreaker game is perfect for older kids around 10 to 12 years old.
 Teams will run a relay race while reenacting the first Christmas using cleaning supplies.
-For example, kids will grab a mop and say “Nobroom at the inn!”
-Not only is it a great way to do a quick review of the first Christmas, kids will be laughing the entire time.
+For example, kids will grab a mop and say “No broom at the inn!”
+Not only is it a great way to do a quick review of the first Christmas, but kids will also be laughing the entire time.
 The game works even better if you can get the adults to join in as well.

 What games do you and your kids play at Christmastime?
 Do you have any special Christmas traditions that make the season special?
 Share your thoughts with us in our comment section below!